csepreghy/mobile-life-test/README.md

 Send us a link with the source code for your solution on github and if possible a place to see it.
 Please don't use too much time on the exercise, it is more to get a basic idea of your coding skills and ways of thinking."

 Yeah...
-I clearly forgot the "Don't use too much time on the exercise" thing. :D Anyways, I hope you like it ;)
+I clearly forgot the "Don't use too much time on the exercise" thing. :D

+Anyways, I hope you like it! ;)